 It might seem intimidating to try when you look at the fancy bento.
 However, with really thorough step-by-step tutorials like Ming’s cookbook, you would quickly realize how easy and simple it is to make.

 Some of you might be unfamiliar with working with rice and making the rice into a specific shape.
-No worries, Ming suggested to use the tin that Spam was in it.
+No worries, Ming suggested using the tin that spam was in it.
 You can easily make a nice and firm bed of rice with the tin.

 Ming’s 250-page Yummy Kawaii Bento cookbook has 70 cute bento recipes and 160 step-by-step tutorials with so many ideas!
 I’m totally blown away by all the pictures, tutorials, and details of this cookbook.
 Ming has a magic that makes the bento making so effortless.